 “Have you been experiencing missing time?’

 “Yes, he did.
-I think it’s an important issue and it should be resolved.”
+I think it’s an important issue and it should be looked into.”

 Uneasily, Kelly fidgeted in the leather chair.
-“Um, yes, I have.
+“Umm, yes, I have been missing time.
 It’s kind of scary.”

 “Tell me about it.”

-“Well, sometimes I’ll be doing something, washing dishes or watching T.V. and the next thing I know I feel weird, like really sleepy.
-Then I wake up from a deep sleep but in a different location.
+“Well, sometimes I’ll be doing something, washing dishes or watching TV and the next thing I know I feel weird like really sleepy.
+Next thing I know I’m waking up from a deep sleep but in a different location than I was before.
 I feel like I’ve just had a dream but can’t remember it.
-I look at the clock and find maybe a half hour to forty- five minutes have passed.”
+I look at the clock and find maybe a half hour to forty- five minutes has passed.”

-“Maybe I’ve been drugged.
-I wonder if Jason slipped me something.
-You don’t think he’d do something like that, do you?”
+“Maybe I have narcolepsy?
+Or I think maybe I’ve been drugged.
+I wonder if perhaps Alex slipped me something.
+You don’t think he’d do something like that do you?”

-“It is a possibility.
+“It is a possibility but I don’t think he’d do that.
 We need to know what’s been happening during the missing time and why you can’t remember.
-If we know what’s going on maybe we can figure out what’s happening with you and Jason.
+If we can figure that out then maybe we can learn what’s happening with you and Alex.
 Have you heard of hypnotherapy, Kelly?”

 “It might be a good idea to put you under hypnosis.
-We may be able to get to the root of your missing time.”
+We may be able to get to the root of your missing time this way.”

 “Do you really think it will help?”

-“It’s a very good possibility.
+“It has helped with others in the past and it’s a very good possibility.
 Your subconscious records everything, even if your conscious mind doesn’t remember it.
 I’d be willing to extend our time together free of charge tomorrow night.
 I have no other appointments.
 If you’d agree, I’d like to put you under hypnosis.
 Find out what’s deep in your psyche, what’s been going on with this missing time.
-I’d like to video record it and have Jason present.
+I’d like to audio record it and have Alex present.
 Would you be up for that?”

-Kelly Doyle, Jason Stone: Session 4.
+Kelly Dixon, Alex Stone: Session 4.
 The Next Day.

-Together, Jason and Kelly walked into Dr. Clement’s office.
-Facing Dr. Clement, both sat down in the twin leather chairs in front of her desk.
+Together, Alex and Kelly walked into Dr. Clement’s office.
+Facing Dr. Clement, both sat down in twin leather chairs in front of her desk.

 “How do you feel tonight, Kelly?”
 Dr. Clement asked.

-“Hypnotherapy is common practice these days.
+“I assure you hypnotherapy is common practice these days.
 You’ll be fine.
-I’m here, Jason is here, and we have the video recorder recording everything so you can see the session afterward.”
+I’m here, Alex is here, and we have the digital recorder recording everything so you can listen to the session afterward.”

 “That makes me feel a little better.”

-Kelly and Jason both agreed.
-“Alright, Kelly, I’m going to have you lay down on the couch over here.”
-Dr. Clement directed toward the far wall.
+Kelly and Alex both agreed.
+“Alright Kelly, I’m going to have you lay down on the couch over here,” Dr. Clement directed toward the far wall.
 Kelly got up and went to the leather couch at the back of the room.
-Both Jason and Dr. Clement each took a chair and sat facing Kelly as she tried get comfortable.
+Both Alex and Dr. Clement each took a chair and sat facing Kelly as she tried get comfortable.

 Dr. Clement spoke softly and steadily for three minutes, soothing Kelly’s mental state.
-Kelly’s muscles became loose and relaxed by the second.
-Her body eventually became like jelly.
-Dr. Clement counted backward from ten to one, until Kelly was, as Dr. Clement understood, “under”.
+Kelly’s muscles became less tense by the second.
+Her body eventually became like jelly, relaxed and limber.
+Dr. Clement counted backward from ten to one, until Kelly finally closed her eyes and was, as Dr. Clement understood, “under”.